 Our History

-A photo of our organization’s co-founder, Yukako Satone
+A photo of Yukako Satone, our organization's co-founder

-A black and white photo of Misao Jo teaching a group about her weaving philosophy
+A black and white photo of Misao Jo teaching a group of people about her weaving philosophy.

 A purple and blue logo that reads Intertwine Arts, Weaving for Everyone